learning2hash/learning2hash.github.io/_publications/pauleve2010locality.markdown

 bibkey: pauleve2010locality
 additional_links:
    - {name: "PDF", url: "https://hal.inria.fr/inria-00567191/document"}
-tags: ["Pattern Recognition Letters", "Unsuperised"]
+tags: ["Pattern Recognition Letters", "Unsupervised"]
 ---
 It is well known that high-dimensional nearest-neighbor retrieval is very expensive.
 Dramatic performance gains are obtained using approximate search schemes, such as the popular Locality-Sensitive Hashing (LSH).
 Several extensions have been proposed to